JetBrains/kotlin-web-site/pages/docs/tutorials/native/kotlin-native-with-clion.md

 IntelliJ platform.

-Kotlin support in CLion is provided via a couple of plugins, namely the Kotlin plugin which provides core support for the language, and the Kotlin/Native plugin which add functionality for native support.
+Kotlin support in CLion is provided via a couple of plugins, namely the Kotlin plugin which provides core support for the language, and the Kotlin/Native plugin which adds functionality for native support.
 Both of these plugins are provided by JetBrains and can be installed using the the `Plugins` configuration dialog

 ![Plugins]({{ url_for('tutorial_img', filename='native/kotlin-native-with-clion/plugins.png')}})